German Pupil Courses

 Where and when do the courses take place?

-**Please note: the application process is currently closed.
-The courses usually take place between mid-July and end of August every year.
-Applications will open in mid-January.**
+The courses usually take place between mid-July and end of August every year at different locations in Germany.*

 How much does it cost?